 What to include in a press kit to gain media coverage

-Press kits and other media content are usually created to explain core facts about a company to media professionals in an organized and creative way.
-The whole point is to divulge all essential facts and information that a media professional would need to write a story about the brand.
-While content may depending on the brand, a press kit should contain materials and information that can be used by anyone wanting to create content related to the brand.
+Press kits and other media content are usually create to explain core facts about a company to media professionals in an organized and creative way.
+The whole point is to divulge all essential facts and information.
+That a media professional would need to write a story about the brand.
+While content may depending on the brand.
+A press kit should contain materials and information.
+That can be used by anyone wanting to create content relate to the brand.
 Previously, press kits would have been sent physically by post or delivered by hand because there wasn’t any other choice; these days, digital press kits have given companies the ability to easily update, change any part of the press kit to their liking, share links, and even monitor their visibility efforts through analytics.

 Content may vary, but the basic parts are still the same.
 Let us look at the key elements that should go into a press kit to obtain earned media coverage.
 Previous research shows some essential data points that media professionals want to see when they receive a press kit.
-Press kits can include but are not limited to company history, where and the company was founded and by whom, previous press mentions, past clients, products/services, and leadership.
+Press kits can include but are not limit to company history.
+Where and the company was founded and by whom, previous press mentions, past clients, products/services, and leadership.

 Let us dive in.